CLI Reference

 --query-history-redaction-pattern <pattern>Query-history SQL-literal redaction regex; repeatable

 Query history setup is supported for Postgres, BigQuery, and Snowflake.
 The window flag applies to BigQuery and Snowflake; Postgres reads the current pg_stat_statements aggregate data instead of a time-windowed history table.
-Enabling query history makes deep ingest readiness matter for later ktx ingest runs.
+Later ktx ingest runs build enriched context and need a configured model and embeddings, including when query history is enabled.

 Context Sources